hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* function which returns a numeric value or

+	* cell address (its numeric value will be used) or

-	* cell address (but not a cell address range for now)
+	* cell address range (converted to a list of numeric values belonging to the cells)

+		A function argument which is a cell address range, shouldnt contain any other operations.
+		While other arguments of the function could even be expressions, which get evaluated to form the final argument value.

+		cell address range can be used, provided the underlying python function accepts a list of values.

 #### python functions